dbsystel/cdk-sops-secrets/README.md

 https://img.shields.io/github/issues-search/markussiebert/cdk-sops-secrets?color=%23ff0000&label=security-vulnerabilities&query=is%3Aissue%20is%3Aopen%20label%3A%22security%20vulnerability%22)](https://github.com/markussiebert/cdk-sops-secrets/issues?q=is%3Aissue+is%3Aopen+label%3A%22security+vulnerability%22)&nbsp;&nbsp;
 [![cdk-construct-hub](https://img.shields.io/badge/CDK-ConstructHub-blue)](https://constructs.dev/packages/cdk-sops-secrets)&nbsp;&nbsp;

-## Introducation
+## Introduction

-This construct library provides a replacement for CDK SecretsManager Secrets, with extended functionality for mozilla/sops.
+This construct library provides a replacement for CDK SecretsManager secrets, with extended functionality for Mozilla/sops.

-Using this library it is possible to populate Secrets with values from a mozilla/sops file without additional scripts and steps in the CI stage.
-Thereby transformations like JSON conversion of YAML files and transformation into a flat, JSONPath like structure can be done.
+Using this library it is possible to populate Secrets with values from a Mozilla/sops file without additional scripts and steps in the CI stage.
+Thereby transformations like JSON conversion of YAML files and transformation into a flat, JSONPath like structure will be performed, but can be disabled.

 Secrets filled in this way can be used immediately within the CloudFormation stack and dynamic references.
-This construct should handle all dependencies, if you use the ```secretValueFromJson``` call.
+This construct should handle all dependencies, if you use the ```secretValueFromJson``` or ```secretValue``` call to access secret values.

-This way, secrets can be securely stored in git repositories and easily synchronized into AWS SecretsManager Secrets.
+This way, secrets can be securely stored in git repositories and easily synchronized into AWS SecretsManager secrets.

+## Prerequisites

++ [AWS](https://aws.amazon.com/): I think you already knew it, but this construct will only work with an AWS account.
+* [KMS Key](https://aws.amazon.com/kms/?nc1=h_ls): It makes most sense to encrypt your secrets with AWS KMS if you want to sync and use the secret content afterwards in your AWS account.
+* [mozilla/sops](https://github.com/mozilla/sops): This construct assumes that you store your secrets encrypted via sops in your git repository.
+* [CDK](https://aws.amazon.com/cdk/?nc1=h_ls): As this is a CDK construct, it's only useful if you use the CloudDevelopmentToolkit.

 ## Getting started

-1. Create a mozilla sops secrets file (with kms) and place it somewhere in your git repository
+1. Create a Mozilla/sops secrets file (encrypted with an already existing KMS key) and place it somewhere in your git repository
-2. Create a secret with the SopsSecret construct
+2. Create a secret with the SopsSecret construct inside your app
    ```ts
     const secret = new SopsSecret(stack, 'SopsComplexSecretJSON', {
         sopsFilePath: 'secets/sopsfile-encrypted.json',